-Paul’s legal work has been recognized by his peers.
-He received an AV rating from Martindale-Hubble, the highest rating offered, and he was listed as a “Super Lawyer” for his work in personal injury litigation.
-Indeed, both of these designations depend upon assessments from other lawyers in the legal community.
+Paul’s peers have recognized his legal work.
+He received an AV rating from Martindale-Hubbell, the highest rating offered, and he was listed as a “Super Lawyer” for his work in personal injury litigation.
+Both of these designations depend upon assessments from other lawyers in the legal community.

 Paul is a member of the South Carolina Bar and the Charleston County Bar Association.
 He is also admitted to the United States District Court for the District of South Carolina, as well as the United States Court of Appeals for the Fourth Circuit and the United States Supreme Court.